senzing-factory/github-action-make-go-tag/README.md

 This repository is a GitHub Workflow that makes a tag in the format "vM.m.P", which is a
 [Semantic Version](https://semver.org/)
-with a "v" prefix, whenever a semantically versioned tag is created.
+prefixed with "v", whenever a semantically versioned tag is created.

 **Note:** As itself, "v0.0.0" is not a semantic version.
 See [Is “v1.2.3” a semantic version?](https://semver.org/#is-v123-a-semantic-version)